SHOOTING DIGITAL

 -- Matthew Ross, 2-pop.com

-"Van Bavel knows the pitfalls of shooting DV for film, and offers solid advice on avoiding them
+"Van Bavel knows the pitfalls of shooting digital for film, and offers solid advice on avoiding them

 from preproduction to post.
 It's basic to the point information without embellishment."